Chologaster: Behavior

 Chologaster cornuta feeds mostly at night, on small crustaceans and aquatic insects.
 It spawns in March and April.
 Although locally common, individuals are hard to spot because they are largely nocturnal and found in heavily vegetated waters.
 They are highly sensitive to touch and light, and will quickly move away from a source of either, hiding on the bottom until dark.
 Its thigmotaxic tendency is shown by the difficulty in seining it from the roots and debris of its preferred habitat along edges of submerged weed banks which border sand-bottomed channels.

 This fish is found over vegetation and debris in swamps, sloughs, and quiet pools and backwaters of streams.
-They prefer highly oxygenated water and have a high temperature tolerance. they are found year-round in small and well-shaded open streams, where temperatures never exceeding 23 °C. This habitat is rich in potential food for C. cornuta, such as amphipods, ostracods, and copepods.
+They prefer highly oxygenated water and have a high temperature tolerance.
+They are found year-round in small and well-shaded open streams, where temperatures don't exceed 23 °C. This habitat is rich in potential food for C. cornuta, such as amphipods, ostracods, and copepods.